UdUdof/data-analytics-projects/excel/analysis-on-café-harmony/README.md

   - Pivot Tables
   - Chart Visualizations
   - Slicers
+  - Timeline
   - Conditional Formatting
-  - Formulas (SUMIFS, AVERAGE, IF, etc.)
+  - Formulas (SUMIFS, AVERAGE, IFs, XLOOKUP etc.)

 ---

 ## 💡 Insights & Recommendations

-- Locations meeting or exceeding sales targets can serve as benchmarks for lower-performing stores
-- Understock items may lead to lost sales; inventory balancing is crucial
-- Age group contributions reveal customer segments with the highest purchasing power
-- High customer ratings suggest strong service, but specific feedback trends can drive further improvements
+- There should also be marketing campaigns to target best-selling items and its menu should be tailored to promote the top items for each location.
+- Café Harmony should focus its promotions like discounts on adults as they spend the most.
+As seniors are the least likely to spend money, the café should ensure seating/environment is comfortable, adjusted menu to suit dietary needs, and tech support.
+- To improve its stock management, Café Harmony should restock based on sales/location demands.
+Stock levels should be monitored.
+- To ensure that employees & branches are meeting targets, the café should monitor low performances, provide additional training, allocate resources, and rewards to boost morale

 ---

-📌 *This project demonstrates how Excel can be used as a complete analytics tool to uncover business insights, track performance, and support operational decisions — all from a multi-dimensional dataset.*
+📌 *This project demonstrates how Excel can be used as a complete analytics tool to uncover business insights, track performance, and support operational decisions.*